YouHaveTrouble/minecraft-optimization/README.md

 Lower ranges clear background mobs and allow more to be spawned in areas with player traffic.
 This further reduces the gameplay impact of reduced spawning ([bukkit.yml](#bukkit.yml)).
 Values adjusted for [view-distance: 3](#view-distance).

 #### hopper.disable-move-event
-[Spigot Server Optimization Guide]
 **default:** false
 **optimized:** true
 **explanation:**
 This will significantly reduce hopper lag by preventing `InventoryMoveItemEvent` being called for EVERY slot in a container.
+[SOG]
 **Do not enable if you use plugins that listen to this event, e.g. protection plugins!**

 #### non-player-arrow-despawn-rate